-- i) All mortgage Loans shall be evidenced by a mortgage or deed of trust note and by a mortgage that creates a lien payable to TDHCA on the housing development and on all real property that constitutes the site of or that relates to the housing development and such other documents as TDHCA may reasonably require.
-All documents must be in form and substance satisfactory to TDHCA and its counsel. - ii) For each Loan made for the development of housing with funds provided under the NSP1-PI program, the Department shall be provided with a a mortgagee's title policy in the amount of the loan, with the exception of Homebuyer Assistance only loans.
+i) All mortgage Loans shall be evidenced by a mortgage or deed of trust note and by a mortgage that creates a lien payable to TDHCA on the housing development and on all real property that constitutes the site of or that relates to the housing development and such other documents as TDHCA may reasonably require.
+All documents must be in form and substance satisfactory to TDHCA and its counsel.

+ii) For each Loan made for the development of housing with funds provided under the NSP3 program, the Department shall be provided with a mortgagee's title policy in the amount of the loan.
 The Department may not designate a specific title insurance company to provide the mortgagee title policy or require the borrower to provide the policy from a specific title insurance company.
 The borrower shall select the title insurance company to close the loan and to provide the mortgagee title policy.
-The title policy may not reflect any liens, charges, encumbrances, or other matters excepted from coverage that are not acceptable to TDHCA in its sole and reasonable judgment. - iii) A note or bond and a mortgage or deed of trust: - 1. must contain provisions satisfactory to the Department; - 2. must be in a form satisfactory to the Department; and - 3. may contain exculpatory provisions relieving the borrower or its principal from personal liability if the Department agrees.
+The title policy may not reflect any liens, charges, encumbrances, or other matters excepted from coverage that are not acceptable to TDHCA in its sole and reasonable judgment.